ekernf01/HEART_choosing_stat_methods/course content/2_prob_stat_intro/2_prob_stat_intro.md

 ### Learning objectives

-- Describe binomial random variables.
+- Describe binomial random variables
-- Define probability mass functions.
-Write them out for binomial random variables.
+- Define "probability mass function"
-- Define expected value $E[X]$ and variance $Var[X]$ of a random variable $X$.
+- Define the "expected value" E[X] and "variance" Var[X] of a random variable X
-- Define independence for random variables.
-Describe pairs of random variables that are independent or not.
+- Describe when E[X+Y] = E[X] + E[Y] and when Var[X+Y] = Var[X] + Var[Y]
-- Calculate expected value and variance of a binomial random variable in two different ways.
+- Calculate expected value and variance of a binomial random variable from the addition rules above
+- Define independence for random variables
-- Describe the difference between a parameter and an estimate of that parameter.
+- Describe pairs of random variables that are independent or not

 ### Background